 Virtual folders reference physical folders on a computer's hard drive.
-Similar to a Windows shortcut, a virtual folder (Similar to a shortcut, a virtual folder points to an existing folder on your computer or another system.) is only an alias for the real folder.
+Similar to a Windows shortcut, a virtual folder is only an alias for the real folder.
 When you create a virtual folder, you do not have to give it the same name as the folder it references.
 You cannot change the name of a virtual folder, but you can delete the virtual folder and then re-create it with a new name.

-In the Administrator, connect to EFT Server and click the VFS tab.
+In the administration interface, connect to EFT Server and click the VFS tab.

 In the left pane, click the folder in which you want to add a virtual subfolder, then do one of the following:

 Right-click the folder, then click New Virtual Folder.

 On the toolbar, click the New Virtual Folder icon .

 On the main menu, click Configuration > New Virtual Folder.